scality/Zenko/docs/Installation/Installation_Guide.rst

 open-source Kubernetes cluster project, as described in :ref:`Get Ready`.

-The following section describes general cluster requirements, which are tested on Metal K8s.
+The following section describes general cluster requirements, which are tested on MetalK8s.
 Because MetalK8s is designed to operate without support from public cloud resources, the following sizing requirements are assumed good for other cloud Kubernetes deployments, where such resources are preinstalled and available on demand.